TidalWavesNode/PIVX/README.md

 ## Usage:

-obsr-cli getinfo
+pivx-cli getinfo

-obsr-cli masternode status
+pivx-cli masternode status

-Also, if you want to check/start/stop **Observer** , run one of the following commands as **root**:
+Also, if you want to check/start/stop **PIVX** , run one of the following commands as **root**:

-systemctl status Observer #To check the service is running.
+systemctl status PIVX #To check the service is running.

-systemctl start Observer #To start Observer service.
+systemctl start PIVX #To start Observer service.

-systemctl stop Observer #To stop Observer service.
+systemctl stop PIVX #To stop Observer service.

-systemctl is-enabled Observer #To check whether Observer service is enabled on boot or not.
+systemctl is-enabled Observer #To check whether PIVX service is enabled on boot or not.

 ***
 # Donations
-$OBSR: odaumHKFxC8WXhrpX4MhviqU7WTX23DS3r
+$PIVX: D6m95LwH3HTBBLg5tN1nnBtpvjETq9mk5e